mrjxtr/rpug/CONTRIBUTING.md

 ## 📄 License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the GNU General Public License v3.0 (GPL-3.0).

 ---